-We plan to continue the following actions in 2021-2022 to further identify, mitigate and combat modern slavery risks:
+We plan to continue the following actions in FY2023 to further identify, mitigate and combat modern slavery risks:

-Focus area Measure Our supply chain Procurement risk assessment Continue to assess new suppliers through our Contract Risk Assessment process and monitor the effectiveness of this process.
-Supply chain transparency Continue to provide transparency around our supply chain by publishing on our website (twice a year) a list of all supply contracts being performed or entered into within the previous 12 months with a value of \$100,000 (incl.
+Focus area Measure Our supply chain Procurement Risk Assessment Continue to assess new suppliers through our Contract Risk Assessment process.
+Supply Chain Transparency Continue to provide transparency around our supply chain by publishing on our website (twice a year) a list of all supply contracts being performed or entered into within the previous 12 months with a value of \$100,000 (incl.
 GST) or more.
-Our transactions Enhance Transactional Anti-Bribery and Corruption Procedures We will review and update our Transactional Anti-Bribery and Corruption Procedures to ensure there is a clear risk-based escalation mechanism to senior management for any material concerns relating to a customer, transaction or project, including around modern slavery issues and procurement processes (in addition to existing escalation mechanisms, including under the Issue and Incident Reporting Policy and as part of the Transaction Risk Assessment process).
-Transaction Risk Assessment We are continuing our work commenced in 2019-2020 evaluating enhancements to our Transaction Risk Assessment due diligence system.
-External engagement - Bribery Prevention Network In 2021-2022, we will continue to be involved in an advisory capacity to the Network.
-We will continue to leverage our engagement to promote greater awareness among Australian businesses (including SMEs) in detecting, preventing and addressing bribery and corruption, particularly when dealing with overseas jurisdictions.
-External engagement - OECD We will continue to work with the OECD on key areas including in relation to further implementation of the OECD Recommendation of the Council on Bribery and Officially Supported Export Credits and in relation to responsible business conduct.
+Procurement Framework and Processes Bolster our procurement capability and consider enhancements to our procurement framework and processes.
+Our transactions Transactional Anti-Bribery and Corruption Procedures We will continue to review and update our Transactional Anti-Bribery and Corruption Procedures to ensure there is a clear risk-based escalation mechanism to senior management for any material concerns relating to a customer, transaction or project, including around modern slavery issues and procurement processes (in addition to existing escalation mechanisms, including under the Issue and Incident Reporting Policy and as part of the Transaction Risk Assessment Process).
+Transaction Risk Assessment We will continue to review of our Transaction Risk Assessment process to enhance our 'Know Your Customer' checks, Customer Due Diligence and assessment of broader transaction risks.
+External engagement - Bribery Prevention Network In FY2023 we will continue to be involved in an advisory capacity to the Network.
+We will continue to leverage our engagement to promote greater awareness amongst Australian businesses (including SMEs) in detecting, preventing and addressing bribery and corruption, particularly when dealing with overseas jurisdictions.
+External engagement - OECD We will continue to work with the OECD on key areas including in relation to further implementation of the OECD Council Recommendation on Bribery and Officially Supported Export Credits and in relation to responsible business conduct.
 We will continue to promote awareness around preventing and addressing bribery and corruption with our customers.
-Environmental We will continue to: and social risk assessment focus on assessing potential human rights and modern slavery risks in our transactions as part of our Environmental and Social Review of Transactions Policy; report our Category A transactions on our website and seek stakeholder feedback for projects outside Australia prior to a final decision to support a project; and monitor our transactions, including through periodic reviews as required by our policies and procedures, and engaging or escalating to internal stakeholders as applicable.
-Other Training We will continue to provide: training to our employees on modern slavery, anti-money laundering and counter-terrorism financing and anti-bribery and corruption; additional targeted training on modern slavery to frontline employees on how to identify and address potential issues of concern, and how to work with stakeholders including our customers to achieve positive overall outcomes from a modern slavery perspective.
-Complaints Policy We will review and update our Complaints Policy with the overarching aim of ensuring it is accessible to all of our stakeholders, including members of the public who have an interest in our affairs and transactions.
-We will communicate to all employees our updated complaint handling policy, procedure and practices and the importance of these.
-We will also consider whether our website feedback channel remains easy to access and utilise, understanding that feedback has the potential to help us grow as an organisation.
+Environmental and social risk assessment We support the efforts of DFAT's strategy 'Australia's international engagement strategy on human trafficking and modern slavery: Delivering in partnership'.
+The International Engagement Strategy provides a comprehensive and coordinated framework to inform Australia's international efforts to help eradicate human trafficking and modern slavery, with a focus on the Indo-Pacific region.
+EFA will support the strategy through our own efforts to promote awareness and by taking effective action to identify and mitigate the risk of modern slavery.
+We will continue to: focus on assessing potential human rights and modern slavery risks in our transactions as part of our Environmental and Social Review of Transactions Policy; report our Category A projects in line with the OCED Recommendation of the Council on Common Approaches for Officially Supported Export Credits on our website and seek stakeholder feedback for projects outside Australia prior to a final decision to support a project; and monitor our transactions, including by requiring periodic reviews as required by our policies and procedures, and engaging or escalating to internal stakeholders as applicable.
+Other Training We will continue to provide: training to our employees on modern slavery, anti-money laundering and anti-bribery and corruption; and additional targeted training on modern slavery to frontline employees on how to identify and address potential issues of concern, and how to work with stakeholders including our customers to achieve positive overall outcomes from a modern slavery perspective.